 Watch: This brand new Tesla Model S Plaid tries to become a submarine

-Watch: This brand new Tesla Model S Plaid tries to become a submarine2 min read .
-Updated: 13 Sep 2021, 11:46 AM IST
+Watch: This brand new Tesla Model S Plaid tries to become a submarine

 The Tesla Model S Plaid attempted to be a submarine but acted like a boat instead.